solid/process/test-suite-panel-charter.md

 * Repository: https://github.com/solid/test-suite-panel
 * Discussions: https://gitter.im/solid/test-suite

+Individual work items are expected to use other repositories.

 Information about the panel (for example, details about deliverables, issues, actions, status, and participants) will be available from the Test Suite Panel repository.

 ## Decision Policy